 The origin of the Canadian holiday is uncertain, but it is most commonly attributed to the English explorer Martin Frobisher.
 He had been exploring Northern Canada seeking the infamous and elusive Northwest Passage to Asia.
 He wanted to give thanks for his party having survived the numerous storms and icebergs it had encountered on the long journey from England.
 Today, Thanksgiving is celebrated as a statutory holiday in most jurisdictions of Canada.

 Most people trace the American Thanksgiving holiday to 1621 in present-day Massachusetts (although some claim that there were earlier celebrations by the Spaniards in present-day Florida circa 1565 and in the colony of Virginia circa 1610).
-The Pilgrims and Puritans living there had enjoyed a bountiful harvest that year and wanted to give thanks.
+The Pilgrims and Puritans living in MA had enjoyed a bountiful harvest that year and wanted to give thanks.
 Their harvest had been partly attributable to assistance from Native Americans, so they invited them to share in their celebration.
 Records indicate that there were 90 Native Americans and 25 colonists in attendance.
 The actual date is uncertain, but it is believed to have been between September 21 and November 11.